-Hello, I'm Scott Pham, an investigative data journalist at BuzzFeed News.
+Hello, I'm Scott Pham, an investigative data reporter at BuzzFeed News.
 Before that I was at the Center for Investigative Reporting.
 I obtain and analyze data to build and support investigations on topics like domestic terrorism and police militarization.
 I also build interactive news applications and data visualizations.

 An interactive narrative that shows how three massive forest fires spiraled out of control.
 This story won a Philip Meyer Award in 2016 for data journalism.